 You'll need a few of summer's best ingredients to make this summer slaw:

 - corn - I will often cook corn and then cut the corn and keep it in a bowl for the week ahead.
+During summer, try extra corn in my Avocado Pasta Salad with Tomatoes and Corn.

 - tomatoes - I love Roma tomatoes, cherry tomatoes, grape tomatoes, or even hothouse tomatoes on the vine.
 You can use any of your favorite fresh tomatoes you can find at your local farm, farmers market, or grocery store.